Yefeng-Lin/dataplane-stack_doc/doc/user_guide/l2_switching_vpp.rst

          00:00:0a:81:00:02    1      2      0/0      no      *      -     -             eth1
         L2FIB total/learned entries: 1/0  Last scan time: 0.0000e0sec  Learn limit: 16777216

-For more detailed usage of VPP rdma command used above, refer to following link,
+For more detailed usage of VPP dpdk command used above, refer to following link,

 - `VPP rdma cli reference`_